 Bazel builds ¶

-Building with Bazel offers a deterministic, faster build, including creating smaller docker images.
+Building with Bazel offers a deterministic, faster build, including creating smaller container images.

 While bazel works well for small projects, building with kubernetes still has a few challenges.
 We take the following approach:

 - We use Bazelisk, which automatically picks the correct version of Bazel for a branch

 - We don't yet generate files in bazel - we use external scripts (for now)

 - We vendor our dependencies, rather than relying on gazelle (although actually gazelle works, the issue is when external dependencies like apimachinery include bazel files that confuse gazelle)